Giannis Antetokounmpo helps Bucks rout Thunder, 133-86 - WHIZ News

 Both teams were without their second-leading scorers.
 Bucks All-Star Khris Middleton was a late scratch with a sore neck.
 An ankle injury kept Thunder forward Danilo Gallinari out.

-The Bucks had won four in a row and the Thunder had won five straight.

-The Bucks built their second-quarter lead behind 14 second-quarter points from Antetokounmpo, seven from Donte Divincenzo, who started in place of Middleton, and back-to-back 3-pointers from Wesley Matthews.
+Milwaukee surged to a 24-point lead in the second quarter behind 14 second-quarter points from Antetokounmpo, seven from Donte Divincenzo, who started in place of Middleton, and back-to-back 3-pointers from Wesley Matthews.

 A key moment occurred late in the second period.